amrit073/amrit073.github.io/content/skills/Databases.md

 ### Description

 ###
-I have used both Nosql and Sql databases as mine projects demands.
+With over a year of experience, I have worked extensively with various flavors of databases, including both SQL and NoSQL databases.

-I have been using Postgres as primary databases for projects during my internship period.
-I have dealt with migrations, triggers and normalizations postgres.
-I have experience of both raw and orm (knex) based query of databases I have used.
+During my internship, I primarily used Postgres for projects, where I gained experience in migrations, triggers, and normalizations.
+I have also worked with both raw and ORM (Knex) based queries for Postgres and MySQL.
+In my personal projects, I have used MongoDB with Mongoose ORM and Redis for caching.

-I had used Mongodb with mongoose orm for my personal Projects.

-I have experience working with Redis in some of my personal Projects.

-Database frameworks I am experienced with
+Some of the database frameworks I am proficient in include:

-- Knex / Bookshelf -> pg + mysql
+Knex / Bookshelf -> PostgreSQL + MySQL

-- Sequelize -> pg + mysql
+Sequelize -> PostgreSQL + MySQL

-- Mongoose -> Mongodb
+Mongoose -> MongoDB

-Tools I have used for databases operations:
-- PGadmin
-- psql terminal
-- Mongodb compass
-- dbeaver
+For database operations, I have used a variety of tools such as PGadmin, psql terminal, Mongodb compass, and DBeaver.
+My experience with these tools has enabled me to manage and operate databases efficiently and effectively.